-Typical for this condition is binge-eating episodes usually followed by self-induced vomiting.
+Typical for bulimia are binge-eating episodes, usually followed by self-induced vomiting.
 During such episodes, individuals eat far more than most people would in a similar situation.
-They feel unable to stop eating and lose control over what and how much they consume.
-They hastily consume large amounts of food without seeming to stop.
+They feel unable to stop eating and lose control over what and how much to consume.
+Bulimic patients often feel they can’t stop eating or control what or how much they eat.

 Those affected by bulimia distinguish between “forbidden” foods, which are mostly very high in calories, and “permitted” foods with fewer calories and fat.
 Binge eating involves devouring foods that are readily available, quick to eat, high in calories, and actually “forbidden.”
 Binge-eating episodes usually happen in secret, followed by self-induced vomiting.